enesser/vCards-js/README.md

 vCards JS currently has partial support for 2.1, and broad support for 3.0 and 4.0.
 I will be adding full support for 2.1 soon.

 vCards JS was built to specifications.
 This means there are some issues with MS Outlook.
-Outlook may not support all the fields that the library supports.
+Outlook may not support all the fields that the library supports as it has its own proprietary extensions.
 I will be adding more Outlook-specific support in the near future.

 If there's anything you need that's missing, please let me know and I will make that my priority.